 Remember: All inputs are interactive, so changing one value in the app may alter or limit other values.
 It’s important to evaluate multiple design combinations before choosing the best solution.
 Experiment!

-5. Designate the Built-In Open Stop Angle
+5. Design the Built-In Open Stop Angle for Better Control

 In the Lid “open stop” Angle input box, simply type in the open stop angle desired.